-If a central execution platform, Middleware or CCP has not generated a UTI, this decision tree maps the process for determining who generates the UTI for asset classes other than FX.
-FX will use "our ref" protocol.
-3
+If a central execution platform, Middleware or CCP has not generated a UTI, this decision tree maps the process for determining who generates the UTI for all asset classes.

-If the Party consuming the UTI has not received the UTI by time of reporting, then the Party should report using "our ref."
+If the Party consuming the UTI has not received the UTI by time of reporting, then the Party should report using their own trade reference.
 Once the UTI is agreed, the trade should be updated and re-reported.